Aizizibg46/TradeVillager/README.md

 This plugin was created for Trade with Villager one Bucket Milk.
 Good for Roleplay!
 This plugin was TOTTALY FREE, not for sale.

+## Dependency

+This plugin have one dependency: EconomyAPI.
+Please to be sure you have installed EconomyAPI!

 ## YouTube

 YouTube video coming soon!